Quick answer: what type of balcony planter should you choose?

 Check before buying

-- Measure your railing width before buying — balcony rail planters fit a specific range, often 5–10cm.
+- Measure your railing width and depth first — balcony rail planters fit a specific range, often 5–10cm.

 - Check whether brackets are adjustable so the planter can sit level on a sloped or square railing.